 Atlanta Hawks vs. Boston Celtics Odds, Pick & Preview: Celtics Defense Will Lock Down Trae Young (March 1)

 Michael Reaves/Getty Images.
-Pictured: Jayson Tatum #0 of the Boston Celtics.
+Pictured: Boston Celtics standout Jayson Tatum.

 - The Hawks visit the Celtics in Boston as road underdogs.